staskobzar/opensips-mi/README.md

 ## Dialog methods

 Dialog methods are interface to `t_uac_dlg` function of OpenSIPs' *tm* (transactions) module.
-Module generates and sends a local SIP request.

 ### Interface to t_uac_dlg function of transaction (tm) module
 Very cool method from OpenSIPs.
 Can generate and send SIP request method to a destination UAC.